foldersjs/folders/README.md

   // if compare the whole relative file path (include dir path) or just the file name ignoreDirPath : false

-  // TODO: Thread number used for copy file. threadNum : 5,
+  // number of maximum concurrent transfer threads, copy file. concurrency : 5,

   // Compare logic handler, may support different custom logic functions for LS/Cat ...
   // by default, we do subtraction which meaning only show the file in source but not in dest.